hoangtruonghrs/mutant_test_gen_js/README.md

-# Mutant Test Gen JS
+# Mutant Test Gen

-An automated system using LLMs and mutation testing in a feedback loop to generate high-quality unit tests for JavaScript projects.
+An automated system using LLMs and mutation testing in a feedback loop to generate high-quality unit tests for your projects.
 Built with Clean Architecture principles for scalability and maintainability.

+> **Currently supports:** JavaScript | **Coming soon:** .NET/C#, TypeScript

 ## Overview